Education in Haiti: Educational disincentives

 There is a lack of schools in Haiti – insufficient schools given the number of potential students.
 One of the results of this is that it can be a long walk to school in the countryside, in the dark – a walk one way of 2 hours is not uncommon.Parents can be reluctant to send a 6-year-old that far on their own or even an older girl – there are safety concerns.If the child does walk a long distance, they are often too tired to pay attention and may even fall asleep in class.
 The time getting to and from school also cuts into the time to help the family at home.
 If the parents are relying on the child's labor, this long walk can be a disincentive to enrollment.
 Delaying school enrollment leads to students starting school overaged which in turn has its own issues.

-Schools can be selective about who they admit.
-A number of them will only admit children who read and write already.
-This has made a big demand for pre-schools and creates one more hurdle to education for the lower income families.
+Some schools are selective about their admissions.
+Some only admit literate children.
+This has made a big demand for pre-schools and is an hurdle to education for lower income families.
 The best preschools cost more than the best private primary schools.
-Education Minister Nesmy Manigat has set a new policy that disallows preschool graduations - a practice that has been to raise revenue rather than academic standards.

 Families use different strategies to provide education despite the disincentives.
 Parents may focus their educational funds on the one child who appears to be the most promising academically.
 Or in the interests of fairness, allow one child to go to school, alternating children each year until all have had their chance and then repeat the cycle as funds allow.
 Since it may take at least 4 years to learn to read and write, dropping out before the first cycle is complete, typically makes an almost total loss of the money spent on that child's education.

 Given the lack of schools for the number of children who want education, there is a high demand for seats even if a family has the money to pay for school fees.
 At this point, it becomes a case of who they know – personal connections become necessary.
 Having connections to a Marraine or Parraine (Godmother or Godfather) who can influence a school's decision to enroll your child is vital.
 There may actually be a number of influencers in chain – that all must be paid a fee – in order to secure a seat.